Luke100000/ImmersiveLibrary/README.md

 uvicorn --reload main:app
 ```

-### Client
+## Client

-For most methods a user-chosen access token is required.
+For some methods a user-chosen access token is required.
 To acquire, call Google Sign-In and forward the response to `/v1/auth`.

+Alternatively call `/v1/login` to let the server handle the Google Sign-In.

 The state var needs to be a json object with the following keys: